HAOYUAN521/DeepLost/README.md

 # RAG-Based AI Research Assistant
-## Disclaimer: All work is based on the help of chatgpt
 > Efficiently Discover, Analyze, and Summarize Research Papers Using Retrieval-Augmented Generation (RAG) and Modern NLP Techniques.

 ---